medialab/manylines/docs/fosdem2015/presentation.md

 ---

 ## First problems
-- How tovisualize networks
+- How to visualize networks
 - ...on the web
 - ...without coding

 ---

-## More problems
+## Additionnal problem
 Network storytelling

 ---

-## let's explore the wikipedia *see-also* "sex behaviours" graph
+## Let's explore the wikipedia *see-also* "sex behaviours" graph
 - choose one or many wikipedia page
 - follow the *see-also* links in wikipedia
 - for as many depth as you want